twifty/templar/README.md

 ### Usage

-Run the command `templar:browse-templates` or navigate to `Packages -> Templar -> Manage Templates` to create your templates.
+Run the command `templar:manage-templates` or navigate to `Packages -> Templar -> Manage Templates` to create your templates.

 The fields include:
 * **Template Name**: The name which appears in the menus.